-EDIT: I used to have an analogy using only a handgun in this post, in case some of the comments are confusing you.
-Just to be clear, I’m NOT saying using any essential oil is like holding a gun to your head, like one reader on Facebook suggested.
-I AM saying that we need to think critically about something so powerful.
-No, my family was not hurt (that I know of) by my use of EOs without understanding all the precautions and risks, and neither are most people who have unlocked guns in the house.
+I just wanted to make clear that we need to think critically about something so powerful.
+If a remedy is effective, then it must have the potential to cause side effects.
+Although my own family was not hurt (that I know of) by my use of essential oils without understanding all the precautions and risks, neither are most people who have unlocked guns in the house.

-Even when used incorrectly, they won’t often kill anyone – but you need to know that they could and stop treating EOs like you would a bottle of dishsoap, squirt, lather, rinse, repeat.
+Even when used incorrectly, they won’t often kill or even harm anyone – but we need to understand that they could and stop treating essential oils like a bottle of dishsoap: squirt, lather, rinse, repeat.

 Reason #1: Not All the Information Out There is Complete